godotengine/godot-docs/classes/class_animationtreeplayer.rst

 Sets the time scale of the TimeScale node with name ``id`` to ``scale``.

-The timescale node is used to speed :ref:`Animation<class_Animation>`\ s up if the scale is above 1 or slow them down if it is below 1.
+The TimeScale node is used to speed :ref:`Animation<class_Animation>`\ s up if the scale is above 1 or slow them down if it is below 1.

 If applied after a blend or mix, affects all input animations to that blend or mix.